near/cargo-near/README.md

 2. `--no-locked`
     - flag is allowed in *NO*-Docker builds, e.g. to generate a `Cargo.lock` *and* simultaneously build the contract.
     - flag is allowed in Docker builds, but
-      - such builds are not reproducible due to potential update of dependencies and compiled `wasm` mismatch as a result
+      - such builds are not reproducible due to potential update of dependencies and compiled `wasm` mismatch as the result.

 ---